macccorehenni/ten-stories/Main Story/The College of the Unheard Chapter 1.md

 "Ah, perfect."
 After making sure Givly wasn't in earshot, telepathically or physically, she whispered, "When's water going in?"

 "Today.
-We're finishing negotiating with Ilford River Water Company to bring _this_ much water into the College.
+We're finishing negotiating with Ilford Valley Approch Water Company to bring _this_ much water into the College.
 Things are going well."

 "Good.
 Hey, I heard you came here too.
 What power did you manifest?"